berops/claudie/docs/input-manifest/api-reference.md

   To see the default labels Claudie applies on each node, refer to [this section](#default-labels).

+- `annotations`

+  Map of user defined annotations, ch will be applied on every node in the node pool.
+This field is optional.

+  You can use Kubernetes annotations to attach arbitrary non-identifying metadata.
+Clients such as tools and libraries can retrieve this metadata.

 - `taints` [v1.Taint](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.25/#taint-v1-core)

   Array of user defined taints, which will be applied on every node in the node pool.
 This field is optional.